heislertecreator/heislertecreator/README.md

 heislertecreator/heislertecreator is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->
+All my code is my own, sourced, in part from articles referenced within the code, where applicable, regardless of the source.
+Note however, that the "starters", in those cases, has been fundamentally changed to arrive at a, hopefully correct, working product.
+You are free to change what you must for your software.
+You might try to construe that as a license, but it doesn't really matter in 70 years.
+I would not work against you.

 # spring-cloud-config-consumer
 This project <b>loosely</b> conforms to the project produced by Krish in the video for Microservices In & Out [006] on YouTube via: